Rainforest Cafe: Design

-Each Rainforest Cafe restaurant is designed to depict the atmosphere of a tropical rainforest, including plant growth, fog machines, waterfalls, and rainforest animals.
+Each Rainforest Cafe restaurant is designed to depict the atmosphere of a tropical rainforest, including fake plants, fog machines, waterfalls, and rainforest animals.
 The ceiling and much of the walls are lined with artificial foliage, while lower areas and booth seating are decorated with faux rock.
 Brick textures suggest ancient ruins, and support pillars are made to look like tree trunks.
 Often, there is a waterfall with a fountain in the dining area, with a statue depicting Atlas holding up the Earth to communicate a conservation message.

-Paper Mache birds and butterflies are suspended from the trees, and other whimsical rainforest creatures are mounted, as though climbing on the walls or peeking through the foliage.
+Papier-mâché birds and butterflies are suspended from the trees, and other whimsical rainforest creatures are mounted, as though climbing on the walls or peeking through the foliage.
 The ceiling above the center of the dining room features a simulated starry night sky, designed and manufactured by Fiber Optic Systems Inc., located in Whitehouse Station, New Jersey.
 The bar area is situated under a gigantic mushroom, partitioned from the rest of the restaurant by a rain curtain.
 The chain is known for its characteristic bar stools, made to resemble the legs of animals, designed and sculpted by the artist Glenn Carter.
-Fish tanks, also known as aquariums with tropical reef fish are spread throughout the restaurant and the gift shop space.
+Fish tanks with tropical reef fish are spread throughout the restaurant and the gift shop space.
 Periodically, a simulated thunderstorm will occur every few minutes, with strobe lights and thunder effects through subwoofers.

 Animatronic animals are spread throughout the restaurant.
-These include butterflies, elephants, gorillas, jaguars, orangutans, chimpanzees, monkeys and tigers, though this will vary by location.
+These include butterflies, elephants, gorillas, leopards, orangutans, chimpanzees, macaws, monkeys and tigers, though this will vary by location.
 The restaurant is laid out so that these animals are set off the ground and are largely above diners' heads, not only allowing them to be seen from farther away, but making them appear larger as well.
-A crocodile and a python are often located in the gift shop area to attract the attention of passersby.
+A crocodile (a hippo in Nashville) and a python are often located in the gift shop area to attract the attention of passersby.
 Tracy Tree, an animated tree face, sits inside the shop and provides rainforest facts.
 The animals are manufactured by Russells Creative, LLC, of Apopka, Florida, formerly UCFab International.

-A retail village is located in front of the dining area with an assortment of souvenirs that are rainforest-themed or are branded with the Rainforest Cafe logo, mostly printed by the Atlanta-based fashion apparel company Boxercraft Inc. A small water feature with the animatronic crocodile (A hippo in Nashville) is located just outside the shop, in which visitors are invited to toss coins.
+A retail village is located in front of the dining area with an assortment of souvenirs that are rainforest-themed or are branded with the Rainforest Cafe logo, mostly printed by the Atlanta-based fashion apparel company Boxercraft Inc. A small water feature with an animatronic crocodile (a hippo in Nashville) is located just outside the shop, in which visitors are invited to toss coins.

-Rainforest Cafe also has a set of animal mascots, called "The Wild Bunch".
+Rainforest Cafe also has a set of eight animal mascots, called "The Wild Bunch".
 These characters include Cha!
-Cha!, the red-eyed tree frog; Iggy, the iguana; Nile, the crocodile; Rio, the macaw; Maya, the jaguar; Tuki, the elephant; Bamba, the gorilla; and Ozzie, the orangutan.
+Cha!, the red-eyed tree frog; Maya, the jaguar; Rio, the macaw; Tuki, the elephant; Ozzie, the orangutan; Bamba, the gorilla; Iggy, the iguana; and Nile, the crocodile.
 These eight characters may be represented on children's menus, merchandise, or the company logo.